How much should you spend on a car?

 Enter the monthly payment you can afford, and choose to finance the balance over 48 months, as the 20/4/10 rule suggests.

-Put zero in the fields for taxable and nontaxable fees, and enter the sales tax rate for where you live and license your cars and trucks.
+Under Taxes and fees, enter the sales tax rate for where you live and license your vehicles.
 Remember that the sales tax rate on vehicles may be different than it is for everyday expenses such as food and clothes.

-Hit the "Calculate" button and the "Total purchase price" will appear in the gray box.
+Hit the "Calculate" button, and the "Total purchase price" will appear at the top of the calculator.
 That's how much you can afford to spend.

 Are there situations where you could responsibly spend more?